Unidata/thredds/README.md

 ## netCDF-Java and the THREDDS Data Server

 Prior to version `5.0`, the netCDF-Java and TDS codebase was combined and managed at this repository.
-The `v4.6.x` line of development is still combined, and continue to be found in this repository under the `main` [branch](https://github.com/Unidata/thredds/tree/main).
+The `v4.6.x` line of development is still combined, and continue to be found in this repository under the `4.6.x` [branch](https://github.com/Unidata/thredds/tree/4.6.x).

 Starting with `v5.0`, the netCDF-Java codebase, including the NcML and THREDDS Catalog specifications, can be found at: